About Us

 How the Lookup Works

-Our search queries NPPES data to return provider information.
-There's no manual lookup.
-No human in the loop.
-You search, our system queries the data, and you get results.
+Our search queries live NPPES data and returns provider fields with short interpretive notes.
+You search, the system queries the public feed, and you get results you can scan without creating an account.
 Here's the flow from your search to the result.

 You Search